 Power banks are available in a variety of sizes and forms to accommodate a wide range of needs.
 A power bank’s power output, capacity, ports, and TSA approval all contribute to its suitability for a particular application.
 However, the essential characteristic to consider when shopping for laptop power banks is the output power.

 Because each laptop model requires a different amount of power output, it is critical to check the power input specifications of your laptop prior to purchase.
-For example, some Macbooks consume 29W, 30W, 45W, 60W, 61W, 85W, 87W, and 96W of power.
+For example, MacBooks consume anywhere between 29W and 96W of power, depending on the model.
 Moreover, laptops with faster processing speeds and bigger screens often use more input power than ultraportable laptops, which in turn use less input power.

 If you choose a power bank that is insufficient for the power requirements of your laptop, charging will be prolonged or will not occur at all.
 Bear in mind, that just because the power bank can deliver a high amount of power does not guarantee that the laptop will charge quickly.

 When deciding how to charge a laptop, it’s important to consider the ports available on the device.
 To charge a laptop optimally, your port must be capable of transferring the necessary amount of power.
 When compared to USB-A, USB-C is more capable of accomplishing the job required.
 If your laptop does not have a USB-C port, you should opt for a power bank that includes both a DC cable and a port.